-Finally, please note that when using DirectMonitoring on Mia, any signal that you select to monitor will be automatically sent to both the analog and digital outputs.
+Finally, please note that when using DirectMonitoring with Mia or MiaMIDI, any signal that you select to monitor will be automatically sent to both the analog and digital outputs.

-ASIO Control Panel
+ASIO Control Panel - Mac OS 8/9

 In all ASIO programs you can access the ASIO control panel that lets you control certain driver settings for your Echo24 card.
 Each ASIO program has a different name for it (ASIO Device Control Panel, Hardware Settings, Driver Setup, etc...) and a different way of accessing it.